tonioloewald/xinjs/docs/css.md

     document.head.append(style(css(myStyleMap)))

 If a bare, non-zero **number** is assigned to a CSS property it will have 'px' suffixed to it automatically.
-There are *no bare numeric*ele properties in CSS except `0`.
+There are *no bare numeric* properties in CSS except `0`.

 Why `px`?
 Well the other obvious options would be `rem` and `em` but `px` seems the least surprising option.
+(I've heard the arguments for `rem` and they make my head spin.)

 `css` should render nested rules, such as `@keyframes` and `@media` correctly.